 What is a marine speedometer?

 However, the type of speedometer available on land-based vehicles is actually different for marine vessels or boats.
 The marine vehicle or boat always runs with the wind and current of the water.
-Sometimes the wind and the current of water are in favor or against the boat speed.
+Sometimes the wind and the current of the water are in favor or against the boat's speed.
 As a result, the marine speedometer’s speed calculation is different from that of a land vehicle.

-This may sound a bit nitpicky, but if you are sailing against a strong tide, actual speed of a boat will be different from your speed through space because it will turn you back against the tide.
+This may sound a bit nitpicky, but if you are sailing against a strong tide, the actual speed of a boat will be different from your speed through space because it will turn you back against the tide.

 Several Types Of a marine speedometer

 Towers4Boats revealed that you would find two different types of speedometers, including manual and GPS.
 Whether you already have a boat or are going to purchase a new, it's necessary to know the types so that you can guess which could be ideal for you.